open-pioneer/trails-openlayers-base-packages/src/packages/selection/README.md

 ## Usage

-To use the selection component you have to import `Selection` from `@open-pioneer/selection`.
-You also need the required package `@open-pioneer/notifier`.
+To add the component in your app, import `Selection` from `@open-pioneer/selection`.
+The `@open-pioneer/notifier` package is required too.

 The mandatory properties of the `Selection` component are `mapId` and `sources` (layer source to be selected on).
 Beware the limitation per selection are 10000 items.

 ```tsx